 Last summer I noticed that one of our hens, “Nelly” by name, a lovely blue and brown Ameraucana, developed an unusually large crop.
 She was off-balance.
 As you probably already know, if you’re a chicken person (and you probably are, if you’re looking at this page) chickens possess a muscular pouch along the esophagus called the ‘crop’.
 It stores feed prior to entering the proventriculus, where digestive enzymes will be deposited before being passed into the gizzard.
 That’s where the feed is ground down to a paste, allowing it to be passed into the stomach for digestion.

 If this fascinates you as much as it does me, you may want to see an in-depth article about chicken digestion, right here.

 Occasionally, the crop becomes backed up, as evidently had happened with poor Nelly.
 This problem—called crop impaction, crop binding, or pendulous crop—can occur when a chicken eats too much, too quickly.
-Crop impaction also can occur when a chicken free-ranges on a pasture of tough, fibrous vegetation or eats long pieces of string.
-With crop impaction, even if a chicken continues to eat, the feed cannot pass the impacted crop.
+In this condition, even if a chicken continues to eat, the feed cannot pass the impacted crop.